66°

 2. Right of Way Permit

-Sidewalk Cafés consisting of only free-standing tables and chairs or when there is a public path between the sidewalk cafe and the building façade will require a PDF icon Sidewalk Cafe Right of Way Permit and Agreement
+Sidewalk Cafés consisting of only free-standing tables and chairs or when there is a public path between the sidewalk cafe and the building façade will require a Sidewalk Cafe Right of Way Permit and Agreement

 3. Building Permit